Charismatron/docs/docs/reference/pipeline-yaml-reference.md

 In this approach, you should define an array of items with queue configurations as a sub-property of the `queue` property.

-Each array item can have the same properties, `name`, `scope` and `processing`, as in [direct queue configuration](#direct-queue-configuration).
+Each array item can have the same properties, `name`, `scope`, and `processing`, as in [direct queue configuration](#direct-queue-configuration).

-Besides those, one additional property is required in each array item and that is a `when` property that should hold the condition written in [Conditions DSL][conditions-reference].
+In addition to the aforementioned, one additional property is required in each array item: a `when` property, which should hold the condition written in [Conditions DSL][conditions-reference].

 When the `queue` configuration is evaluated in this approach, the `when` conditions from the items in the array are evaluated one by one starting with the first item